lab-SCHC/lab-SCHC.github.io/docs/concepts.md

 When a packet is received from the layer below, it is provided to the right reassembly code according to the fragmentation type set in the profile, or handed over to the layer above when it is a non fragmented packet.
+Ultimately, the fragmentation type is preconfigured based on the L2 technology profile.

 For downlink ACK-Always and No-ACK fragmentation sessions, the F/R layer provides a [polling mechanism](#todo).